 In conclusion, it is important to understand the interconnection between criminal procedures and visa status in Japan.
 The criminal process determines the guilt or innocence of the accused, while the visa status is determined by the immigration office.
 However, in certain cases, the outcome of the criminal procedure can affect the visa status.
 To prevent deportation, one can file a special petition for stay if they face deportation and want to continue staying in Japan.
 The chances of approval are higher if the petitioner has good conduct during imprisonment and has close family ties with Japan.
 It is advisable to seek legal advice from a qualified lawyer to better understand the process and increase the chances of a favorable outcome.

-One thought on “How Criminal Proceedings Affect Visas in Japan
+2 thoughts on “How Criminal Proceedings Affect Visas in Japan”